kunalkandekar/quicktrace/README.txt

 packets using without blocking using select.
 Timestamps are recorded while sending and receiving packets, and approximate RTTs are calculated as the difference in timestamps for a given TTL.
-Additionally, ping (ICMP echo request) packets are also sent to the destination IP, and the total hop count is estimated from the TTL of the corresponding ICMP echo reply ("pong").
-Any inter- mediate hops that fail to respond within the timeout are assumed to be non- responding and dis-regarded (these show up with IPs 0.0.0.0 and RTTs of -1 in the results.)
+Additionally, ping (ICMP echo request) packets are also sent to the destination IP, and the final total hop count is estimated from the TTL of the corresponding ICMP echo reply ("pong").
+Estimating hop count from the pong TTL is trickier than it seems because different OSes send packets with different initial TTLs.
+Nonetheless QuickTrace is able to quickly make an educated guess as to the initial TTL of the packet (based on the ranges of TTLs the pong TTL falls in.)
+Another method used is to detect when host-unreachable ICMP responses are received, and estimate an upper- bound for the hop count from that, since they are sent when the packet reaches the destination and nobody is listening on the destination port.
+Again, this is a heuristic and not a sure-fire method for many reasons.
+Still, these methods enable us to quickly estimate the total path hop count.
+Any intermediate hops that fail to respond within the timeout are assumed to be non-responding and pre-emptively dis-regarded (these show up with IPs 0.0.0.0 and RTTs of -1 in the results.)

+Note that final hop count estimation is prone to give incorrect results if:
+1) The final hop responds with an unconventional or incorrect initial TTL.
+2) QuickTrace guesses the initial TTL incorrectly.

 BUILD